For help, contact Call Division of Water at 907-465-5180 or email DEC.Water.OPAHelp@alaska.gov.

 Who can sign the application?

-In any case, before signing, the signer will be presented with the appropriate regulatory language specifying who signs.^ To Top
+In all cases, before signing, the signer will be presented with the appropriate regulatory language specifying who signs.^ To Top

 What is a validation?